tkumata/pshidewu/README.md

 1. Restore all hidden updates in GUI, "Control Panel > Windows Update > Restore hidden updates".
 2. Execute this script, "pshidewu.ps1 -check new" as administrator.

-By the way, Windows 7 does not have Unblock-File.
-Please ignore Unblock-File commandlet error.
+By the way, this script gets Unblock-File commandlet error.
+Standard Windows 7 does not have Unblock-File.
+So please ignore this error.